mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-draft/2-view-schedule-message.md

 ### Scenario 1: Ensure the "Drafts" page displays all scheduled messages.

+- Verify the scheduled messages displayed are from the current team.
+- Verify changing teams will display scheduled messages from that team's Channel/DM/GM.

 **Step 2**

 ### Scenario 2: Validate scheduled messages are sorted chronologically.